chili-epfl/justhink-alignment-analysis/README.md

 The [main analysis tools](#notebooks) are writen in Python, in [Jupyter Notebook](https://jupyter.org/) environment.
 The Python dependencies differ among the notebooks, and can be installed via a package manager for Python e.g. [pip](https://pip.pypa.io/).
 Note that the dataset is an external subproject/module, added here as a git subtree.
+The tools are tested in Ubuntu 20.04.02 LTS with Python 3.8.5.

 ## 2. Content <a name="content"></a>